sairajzero/flo-standard-operations/README.md

 3. publicKey - public key of the signer

 ## FLO Blockchain API Operations
-`floBlockchainAPI` operations can be used to send/recieve data to/from blockchain. `floBlockchainAPI` operations are asynchronous and return a promise.
-Contains the following Operations.
+`floBlockchainAPI` object method can be used to send/recieve data to/from blockchain.These functions are asynchronous and return a promise.
+Contains the following functions.

 #### promisedAJAX
 	floBlockchainAPI.promisedAJAX(method, uri)